Director: John R. Leonetti

 “The silence” clearly has similarities with a whole bunch of other movies.
 The disadvantage is that you have an early feeling of haven’t-we-seen-this-already-before.
 Even though it is all a bit more action-packed and at certain moments more exciting.
 On the other hand, it’s true that not showing the imminent danger immediately (such as in “A Quiet Place “) ensures that you’ll be waiting with bated breath for that revelation.
 The biggest difference lies in the religious aspect that’s incorporated in the story.
 The Apocalypse breaks out and before you know it there’s some ingenious person who immediately starts a cult.

 As with any religion, this self-proclaimed religious leader also introduces a dogma that makes it impossible to jeopardize the cult through unexpected, loud noises.
 The dogma involves a radical intervention on the followers.
 It is hoped that none of them will get stomach flu, with noisy flatulence as a result.
-Or that one of the short-sighted followers is a bit too obese, which makes that moving around is quite noisy.
+Or that one of the short-sighted followers is a bit too obese, which makes moving around quite noisy.
 Away tactical advantage, I would say.
 In short, another proof that religion cannot be associated with logical reasoning.
 On the other hand, they were interested in the fertility of the young girl.
 Well, that says a lot.

 And unfortunately, the film is full of such pathetic ridiculous things.
 Actually, it was already stupid of them to ride off in a noisy car.
-And of course, they flee, even though the authorities advised to stay indoors.
+And of course, they flee, even though the authorities advised them to stay indoors.
 And wasn’t there anyone smart enough to simply keep the woodchipper running constantly?
 Maybe an annoying, maddening noise.
 But anything’s better than being eaten by naked, bat-like flying dinosaurs.
 With united forces, they could easily have destroyed the colony of animals in one fell swoop.
 Or were there really so many of these creatures?
 And nobody here who thinks to throw an object to mislead these bastards.
 Nope.
 They do things the hard way and start waving around with a mop.

 Fortunately, the acting performances weren’t of a lousy low level.
 It’s always a pleasure to see Stanley Tucci at work.
 Although I thought his personage was more interesting in “Patient Zero“.
 Unfortunately, that movie wasn’t very good.
 Apparently, there’s also a lot of criticism from the deaf community about the non-deaf Kiernan Shipka playing the role of Ally.
 According to them, it’s impossible for her to understand what it feels like to be deaf and also that her sign language wasn’t flawless.
 Could be.
 But I don’t agree with regard to empathizing with her character.
 Couldn’t a talented actress or actor empathize to such an extent that it comes across as convincing?
-I assume that Denzel Washington and Nicolas Cage don’t have a drinking problem.
+I assume that Denzel Washington and Nicolas Cage don’t have a drinking problems.
 And yet their interpretations as an alcoholic in “Flight” and “Leaving Las Vegas” were damn realistic enough for me.
 And I am able to objectively assess that, believe me.
 And finally, admiration for Kyle Breitkopf as the younger brother Jude.

 All in all, this film is the weakest one from the “Netflix Originals” stable.
 As a horror, it’s a total failure.
 It’s never really scary or exciting.
 The tension is removed by portraying the scary animals very early in the film.
 This type of film involves more than just portraying a lot of hysterically screaming people (which in turn has bad consequences for them).
 No, there are certainly better alternatives to view.
 And if you don’t know which one, I mean, I recommend a reread.